 WHO CAN HELP WITH YOUR BLADDER TRAINING PROGRAM?

-A Doctor, Nurse Continence Specialist or Continence Physiotherapist can get the best results for you.
+A doctor, nurse continence specialist or pelvic health physiotherapist can get the best results for you.
 They will work out a program to suit you.

-The National Continence Helpline 1800 33 00 66 can help you find your local continence clinic.
+The National Continence Helpline 1800 33 00 66 can provide advice on an overactive bladder and help you find your local continence service.

 HOW LONG WILL IT TAKE?

 Most bladder training programs take about three months.
-You may have regular meetings with your Nurse Continence Specialist or Continence Physiotherapist.
-They will teach you ways to hold on for longer.
+You may have regular appointments with your nurse continence specialist or pelvic health physiotherapist.
+They will teach you ways to hold on for longer between trips to the toilet and reduce the feeling of urgency when needing to go.
 This will mean you can hold more urine in your bladder.

 SOME HELPFUL THINGS YOU WILL LEARN DURING BLADDER TRAINING